-Prerequisite(s): Either BIO 1105 and 1305, or BIO 1405; and either BIO 1106 and 1306, or BIO 1406; consent of instructor.
+Prerequisite(s): Either BIO 1105 and 1305, or BIO 1405; and either BIO 1106 and 1306, or BIO 1406; all with grades of C or better; and consent of instructor.

 Use and operation of the scanning electron microscope and support equipment.
 Specimen preparation, specimen examination, data acquisition, and data analysis will be emphasized.